StrDragos/candyDispenser/README.md

-A quick implementation of a candy dispenser implemented with Akka FSM.
+A quick implementation of a candy dispenser using Akka FSM.